-Our Volunteer Visitors peer mentoring programme provides vital one-to-one support for individuals both pre and post-amputation who require practical information and emotional support through their limb loss journey.
+Our Volunteer Visitor peer mentoring programme provides vital one-to-one support for individuals both pre- and post-amputation who require practical information and emotional support through their limb loss journey.

-Volunteer Visitors are all amputees and members of the Limbless Association.
-Our volunteers are amputees of two or more years and are happy to share their experience of limb loss, supporting individuals either pre or post-amputation.
+Volunteer Visitors are amputees and members of the Limbless Association.
+Our volunteers are at least two years post-amputation and are happy to share their experience of limb loss, supporting individuals either pre- or post-amputation.

 Our Volunteer Visitors have a unique insight and can provide support, advice, and listen to your concerns on the everyday issues you may be facing.
 They can share their lived experience to support and guide newer amputees on a range of practical topics.

-All our volunteers undergo an Enhanced DBS check, receive essential training as well as having access to a range of development opportunities in their roles.
+All our volunteers undergo an Enhanced DBS check, receive essential training as well as have access to a range of development opportunities in their roles.

 How can a Volunteer Visitor help me?

 Becoming an amputee can be challenging.
 Then, as life evolves, other situations and questions can occur.
 The support of health professionals and loved ones is invaluable, but sometimes you just need to talk to someone else who has been there – someone who instantly understands.

 The aim of the visit is to answer your questions relating to limb loss and give you practical advice from someone with lived experience as an amputee who really understands your challenges and goals.

 Volunteers are not counsellors or clinicians but can help you by discussing topics such as day-to-day life with limb loss, recovery, prostheses, aids and adaptations, clothing, limb care, or getting back to sports and hobbies.
 Through the VV programme, we aim to help everyone accessing the service to feel better informed, supported and connected to the limb loss community, and to help reduce any stress or anxiety in relation to living with limb loss.